anastasia/anastasia.github.io/_projects/about.md

 title: 👋
 permalink: /about/
 description:  >-
      <p>Hello!
 My name is Anastasia.
-I'm a creative technologist and visiting research associate
+I'm a creative technologist and visiting researcher
           at MIT's <a target="_blank" href="https://digitalhumanities.mit.edu/">Digital
             Humanities lab</a>.
           Before that, I was designer and lead creative technologist at